We have often written about vitamins, minerals and nutrients which are lacking in the traditional British diet.

-In other words, although sea vegetables were deemed to be a plentiful source of iodine their bioavailability was poorer than from cow’s milk or fish.
+In other words, although sea vegetables were deemed a plentiful source of iodine, their bioavailability was poorer than from cow’s milk or fish.
 Indicating, once more, that vegans are particularly at risk of iodine deficiency.

 According to a 2017 study published in the European Journal of Clinical Nutrition, these common fat-burning diets put one at a higher risk of iodine deficiency.

 Do Other Factors Influence Iodine Deficiency?

 As noted by Lynne Farrow in her book The Iodine Crisis, “iodine is vulnerable to displacement by environmental toxins such as bromide, pesticides and food additives…

 Indeed, Farrow is convinced that our bromine-saturated environment has much to answer for, pointing out that “iodine is the biochemical antidote for toxic bromine but it takes time.
 Bromine is a persistent chemical bully.
 Like any bully, it has to be outflanked, outnumbered and outwitted.
 The right dosage of iodine is your ally.”

-Ensuring a proper intake of iodine – whether by eating plenty of iodine-rich foods, using a good-quality supplement or both – is vital to minimise the potential damage.
+Ensuring a proper intake of iodine – whether by eating plenty of iodine-rich foods, using a good-quality iodine supplement or both – is vital to minimise the potential damage.

 It is also wise to avoid other health-damaging chemicals known to block iodine uptake, not least fluoride and chlorine.
-You can reduce the fluoride and chlorine content of your drinking water by using a multi-stage undersink system such as the Energy Plus.
+You can reduce the fluoride and chlorine content of your drinking water by using a water filter system like the Energy Plus.

 How Iodine Metabolism is Hindered by Goitrogens

 They are found mainly in plant foods such as soy and cruciferous vegetables like broccoli, cauliflower and cabbage.
 If our iodine intake is healthy, consuming reasonable amounts of these foods won’t do us much harm.

 Nascent Iodine: UK Citizens’ Need to Supplement

-Public Health England insist that a varied diet should provide all the iodine you need.
+Public Health England insists that a varied diet should provide all the iodine you need.
 However, PHE is so anti-supplement that this advice should be taken with a good-sized pinch of iodised salt!

 Nascent iodine is a form of supplemental iodine available in atomic rather than molecular form.
 Highly bioavailable, it is recognised by the human body as the same iodine which is taken up by the thyroid, and is thus rapidly absorbed.

-Recommended Dosage for Iodine
+Recommended Dosages for Iodine

 Indeed, their iodine supplement protocol recommends 500 mcg of iodine daily.
 (They also recommend several adjuncts including 3,000 mg of vitamin C, 300-600 mg magnesium, 200 mcg selenium and half a teaspoon of unprocessed sea salt.)

-It is worth noting that the tolerable upper limit of iodine is 1,100 mcg per day, so 450 mcg is perfectly safe for consumption.
+It is worth noting that the tolerable upper limit of iodine is 1,100 mcg per day – so 450 mcg is perfectly safe for consumption.